catherine-lim/memorymatch/README.md

 9. Once all 9 cards have been matched:
     - A modal is shown to the player telling them they have won.
     - A button is provided which can reset the game by clicking on it.
-10. Resetting the game performs the following actions:
-    - All cards are flipped back over
-    - The number of games played is increased
-    - The total number of matches are reset
-    - The accuracy percentage is reset to 0%
-11. For a bonus challenge in the initial build
-    - Create the cards dynamically
-    - Shuffle the cards every time the game is reset
-    - DO NOT PERFORM THIS PRIOR TO THE COMPLETION OF MVP
-        - The "boss" will not be happy...

 </details>

 ### Project Setup